 Pathway Description: Access for All: UDL, Usability, & Inclusive Design

 This pathway explores practices that create more accessible and inclusive classes for all students, particularly students with disabilities and/or neurodivergent students.
 Learn about and put into practice the principles of Universal Design for Learning (UDL), Inclusive Design (ID), and web accessibility.
 We’ll also examine and contextualize the pressing need for greater accessibility in higher education generally and for students at UO specifically.
 Participants will analyze barriers to accessibility in their own courses and select and enact strategies to remove those barriers.

 Find out more about the Summer Teaching Institute and the "Access for All" pathway by visiting our Summer Teaching Institute webpage.
 Submit a brief Qualtrics application by May 23rd.

 Accessible Education Center paves the way for students

 Faculty Excellence in Universal Design Award

-The AEC facilitates and supports access and inclusion for students with disabilities.
-We partner with students, faculty, staff, and the community to create and sustain physical, curricular, and informational environments that are informed by and responsive to the diverse characteristics and experiences of students with variations of ability.
+The AEC is dedicated to facilitating and supporting accessible education through access and full inclusion of students with disabilities into the university environment.
+This is accomplished through effective collaborations/consultations with faculty/staff, proactive advising, and the fostering of systemic campus change.
+The AEC works to create and sustain physical, curricular, and informational environments that are informed by and responsive to the diverse characteristics and experiences of students with disabilities and variations of ability.